 Because so many people I see with chronic pain are pushing themselves unmercifully.
 They’re angry and frustrated with their bodies.
 This is totally understandable.
 I was the same when I had back pain.

 The truth though, is that there’s no mythical place of where you ‘should’ be.
 You owe it to yourself to cut yourself some slack.
-I have no doubt that you’re doing the best you can, and the sooner you acknowledge that, and give yourself permission to be where you are, the sooner you’ll gather the resources to get where you want to be.
+I have no doubt that you’re doing the best you can, and the sooner you acknowledge that, and give yourself permission to be where you are, the sooner you’ll gather the resources to start getting pain free.

 I fully aware this is a giant paradox, but so is life 🙂